kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
+v8.0.0.7.1, 31 Aug 2025:
+- New feature: The Distance Tool now shows the number of systems between positions if the two are in different systems.
+- New feature: The Distance Tool now works on objects in lists.
+Previously, it only worked on clicked objects on the map.
+- Bug-fix: The Distance Tool now works from the selected object.
+Previously, it would work off the last left-clicked or right-clicked position or object.
+- Bug-fix: The Distance Tool is only listed when the map is open.
+Previously, it was listed when the Interact Menu is opened in first-person view.

 v8.0.0.7, 28 Aug 2025:
 - Tweak: 8.0 RC 1 compatibility tweaks.
 - New feature: Map zoom function tweaks: (1) The Zone and Sector View hotkeys snap-zoom in and out across 7 zoom levels.
 They also do not pan to the player's location like in the base game.
 (2) Double-clicking on an object or sector on the map will toggle between 2 zoom levels appropriate for them.
 (Most times I want the map zoom levels to be at distinct levels that the smooth zoom-in/out buttons do not provide.)